chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 | mldsa_top.mldsa_ctrl_inst.mldsa_sig_z_ram    | 224   | 160        | 8            |
 | mldsa_top.mldsa_ctrl_inst.mldsa_pubkey_ram   | 64    | 320        | 8            |

+### Signing perofrmance

+The signing operation is the most time-consuming part of the MLDSA algorithm.
+However, it is not constant-time due to the inherent nature of ML-DSA.
+The signing process involves a loop that continues until all validity checks are passed.
+The number of iterations depends on the provided privkey, message, and sign_rnd.

+According to FIPS 204 recommendations, there is no mechanism to interrupt the signing loop.
+Nevertheless, for the ML-DSA-87 parameter set, the average number of required loops is 3.85.

+To hit higher perofrmance, several engine can be used in a parallel fashion.
+While the signing performance determines the total requried cores.

+As an exmaple, to hit 100,000 IOPS @600MHz with unprotected architecture, we needs:
+100,000 IOPS /  5,639 IOPS = 17.7 -> 18 cores.

 # Proposed architecture